columbia/xtern/apps/parsec/readme.txt

 * These scripts have been tested on Ubuntu 12.04 x86_64/i686

 ==== Installation ====
 1.1 Setup local gcc-4.2
+    We have to use gcc-4.2 here because some parsec programs only compile with gcc-4.2.
     (Before doing this, please create a symbolic link first if your operating system is Ubuntu 64 bits machine.
     Make sure /usr/lib64 points to /usr/lib/x86_64-linux-gnu)